webdev-taras/obj-accumulator/README.md

 # obj-accumulator

-Provides safe and reliable way to accumulate and store objects in storage not reachable outside.
+Provides reliable way to accumulate and store objects in safe storage not changeable outside.

 Adding object into storage can be restricted by validation (e.g. instanceof, typeof, duck typing...) in order to be sure if all objects in storage are the same type.